Jill Biden to attend Flight 93 event; gates reopening to public for annual ceremony

 The National Park Service is advising people to give themselves an extra 45 minutes to allow time for their shuttle ride from the parking areas to the ceremony site, said Katherine Hostetler, National Park Service public relations director for the Flight 93 site.

-At 10:03 a.m. – when Flight 93 crashed – the names of each passenger and crew member will be read and the Bells of Remembrance will be rung in their memory.
+At 10:03 a.m. – when Flight 93 crashed on Sept.
+11, 2001 – the names of each passenger and crew member will be read and the Bells of Remembrance will be rung in their memory.
 The program concludes each year with a wreath-laying ceremony at the Wall of Names.

 Shaffer said he expects that at least 50 family members of Flight 93’s “heroes” will attend the event.